040 Processing Data with Pandas#

 1.3 Basic Pandas Concepts#

-Pandas is designed for processing structured data much like the data that would be stored in a spreadsheet or a csv file.
+Pandas is designed for processing structured data much like the data that would be stored in a spreadsheet or a CSV file.
 Pandas organises data using two basic data structures: the Series and the DataFrame.
 A Series is a one-dimensional array of data that can be thought of as a single column in a spreadsheet.
 A DataFrame represents a table of data, which is represented as a collection of Series objects.
 A DataFrame can be thought of as being similar to an entire spreadsheet.
+Behind the scenes, Pandas stores this data in NumPy arrays by default, although, as we will see later, it can also be configured to use Apache Arrow.

 2. Reading Data#